- Voter registration

 Voters may request copies of their own voter record at no charge, but still need to complete the Voter Registration Record Request Form.

-Cash or check made payable to Johnson County Auditor's Office is due at the time the list is requested (sorry, we do not accept credit cards at this time).
+Cash or check made payable to Johnson County Auditor's Office is due at the time the list is requested.
+(Unfortunately, we do not accept credit cards at this time).

 For more information, contact our office.